Schlieffen Plan: Martin van Creveld

 In 1980, Martin van Creveld concluded that a study of the practical aspects of the Schlieffen Plan was difficult, because of a lack of information.
 The consumption of food and ammunition at times and places are unknown, as are the quantity and loading of trains moving through Belgium, the state of repair of railway stations and data about the supplies which reached the front-line troops.
 Creveld thought that Schlieffen had paid little attention to supply matters, understanding the difficulties but trusting to luck, rather than concluding that such an operation was impractical.
 Schlieffen was able to predict the railway demolitions carried out in Belgium, naming some of the ones that caused the worst delays in 1914.
 The assumption made by Schlieffen that the armies could live off the land was vindicated.
-Under Moltke (the Younger) much was done to remedy the supply deficiencies in German war planning, studies being written and training being conducted in the unfashionable "technics" of warfare.
-Moltke (the Younger) introduced motorised transport companies, which were invaluable in the 1914 campaign; in supply matters, the changes made by Moltke to the concepts established by Schlieffen were for the better.
+Under Moltke the Younger much was done to remedy the supply deficiencies in German war planning, studies being written and training being conducted in the unfashionable "technics" of warfare.
+Moltke introduced motorised transport companies, which were invaluable in the 1914 campaign; in supply matters, the changes made by Moltke to the concepts established by Schlieffen were for the better.

 Creveld wrote that the German invasion in 1914 succeeded beyond the inherent difficulties of an invasion attempt from the north; peacetime assumptions about the distance infantry armies could march were confounded.
 The land was fertile, there was much food to be harvested and though the destruction of railways was worse than expected, this was far less marked in the areas of the 1st and 2nd armies.
 Although the amount of supplies carried forward by rail cannot be quantified, enough got to the front line to feed the armies.
 Even when three armies had to share one line, the six trains a day each needed to meet their minimum requirements arrived.
 The most difficult problem was to advance railheads quickly enough to stay close enough to the armies.
 By the time of the Battle of the Marne, all but one German army had advanced too far from its railheads.
 Had the battle been won, only in the 1st Army area could the railways have been swiftly repaired; the armies further east could not have been supplied.